MSatiro/direct-cn-android/README.md

 4° On Termux, **check your device architecture** using `uname -m`, I'll be considering that is “aarch64”.
 Then go to <https://playit.gg/download/> and donwload the **Linux** version corresponding to your device architecture, so in this example,  get the aarch64 (if isn't aarch64, then grab the corresponding one).

-5° Use some file explorer app to move the archive we donwloaded to “ubuntu-in-termux/ubuntu-fs/home”.
+5° Use some file explorer app to **move the archive we donwloaded to “ubuntu-in-termux/ubuntu-fs/home”**.
 I recommend using the app **Material Files** (you can find it on Google Play Store or F-Droid), because we will need to enter the Termux folder, which is located externally and not just any file manager will be able to access it.
 Using the Material Files app:

 (top right corner)